tc39/proposal-promise-try/README.md

 ## Rationale

 A common use case that I, and many others, have, is that I have a function, `f`.
 This function may be async, and return a Promise, or it may not - I don’t wish to have to know.
-However, I'd like to wrap it in a Promise so that if it _is_ async, or if it throws, I can lean on Promise semantics and `.catch` to handle it.
+However, I'd like to wrap it in a Promise so that if it _is not_ async, or if it throws, I can lean on Promise semantics and `.catch` to handle it.

 The typical “easy to remember” way this is achieved in JS Promises is with `Promise.resolve().then(f)`.
 This works great!
 It catches any exceptions thrown, and it Promise-wraps any thenable or value returned from the function.
 However, `f` is needlessly run asynchronously, on a future tick.